A History of 23 Fd Bty, 2/15 Fd Regt

 The early 80’s were great days for the Army Reserve in Victoria, particularly the Artillery.
 Whilst there had been some consolidation of units from the post-war CMF period, the Artillery at the time in 3rd Division consisted of a Divisional Artillery cell commanded by a Colonel (CDA), a Field Artillery Regiment (2/15 Fd Regt) in Melbourne, a Medium Artillery Regiment (10 Mdm Regt) in Geelong and Colac, and a Divisional Locating Battery (132 Div Loc Bty) in Brighton.
 2/15 Fd Regt comprised RHQ, HQ Bty, TST and 3 Bty at the Batman Ave depot, 2 Fd Bty at Dandenong and 23 Fd Bty at Frankston.

-23 Fd Bty came from the old 15 Fd Regt (City of Dandenong and Gippsland Regiment) and was originally located in an old timber drill hall in the middle of Frankston opposite the train station where it had been for many years.
+As per the above, 23 Fd Bty came from the old 15 Fd Regt (City of Dandenong and Gippsland Regiment) and was originally located in an old timber drill hall in the middle of Frankston opposite the train station where it had been for many years.
+As part of 2/15 Fd Regt it was at the old Frankston depot from the amalgamation in 1975 before moving the Baxter in 1982.

 The Baxter Depot